python/cpython/Doc/library/ctypes.rst

 convention, while *windll* libraries call functions using the ``stdcall`` calling convention. *oledll* also uses the ``stdcall`` calling convention, and assumes the functions return a Windows :class:`HRESULT` error code.
-The error code is used to automatically raise :class:`WindowsError` Python exceptions when the function call fails.
+The error code is used to automatically raise a :class:`WindowsError` exception when the function call fails.

 Here are some examples for Windows.
 Note that ``msvcrt`` is the MS standard C